airou-lab/docs/src/jetbot/setup.md

 Once your development computer and your JetBot are connected to the same network, you can access the JupyterLab environment.
 This handy tool is hosted by the JetBot and encapsulates file management, terminal access, and running Python notebooks, all within a web interface, so no need to SSH/SFTP/etc.

-Just access the JupyterLab in your browser at `<wlan IP>:8888`, filling in the IP displayed on the JetBot's display (e.g. `10.10.1.1:8888`).
+Just access the JupyterLab in your browser at `http://<wlan IP>:8888`, filling in the IP displayed on the JetBot's display (e.g. `http://192.168.1.2:8888`).
 The default password for JupyterLab here is also `jetbot`.

 ### Getting Started